Photo by: Ron Rosenstock

 - Photograph and explore the diverse landscape of the Isle of Skye.

 - The historic standing stones in the Outer Hebrides of Lewis and Harris beckon your camera and vision.

 - Maximum of twelve participants.

 September 20-Oct 1 2023

 per person, double occupancy*

-Betty Sederquist is thrilled to be leading this tour to Scotland, taking you to the wild landscape of the Highlands, and the Western Isles.
-She invites you to join her on this amazing journey.
-The number of participants is limited to eleven, so sign up early before the trip is full.
+Ron Rosenstock is thrilled to be leading this tour to Scotland, taking you to the wild landscape of the Highlands, and the Western Isles.
+He invites you to join him on this amazing journey.
+The number of participants is limited to twelve, so sign up early before the trip is full.
 The itinerary features the Highlands, Isle of Skye, and Lewis & Harris in the Outer Hebrides.
 Each day will be at a relaxed pace, allowing enough...

-Betty Sederquist is thrilled to be leading this tour to Scotland, taking you to the wild landscape of the Highlands, and the Western Isles.
-She invites you to join her on this amazing journey.
-The number of participants is limited to eleven, so sign up early before the trip is full.
+Ron Rosenstock is thrilled to be leading this tour to Scotland, taking you to the wild landscape of the Highlands, and the Western Isles.
+He invites you to join him on this amazing journey.
+The number of participants is limited to twelve, so sign up early before the trip is full.
 The itinerary features the Highlands, Isle of Skye, and Lewis & Harris in the Outer Hebrides.
 Each day will be at a relaxed pace, allowing enough time to photograph the diverse landscape as well as taking in the local history, people, and culture.